stellar/sorobounties/README.md

 Your submission should be coherent and easy to follow.
 If you are creating a tutorial, the audience needs to be able to follow along.
 If you are writing code, what it does should be clear.
 All content and contract code also need to be public (GitHub, dev.to, Medium, or YouTube).

 Awards will be based on the scope, complexity, and quality of the submission.
-That said, here is a rough idea of what certain types of submissions can earn.
+That said, here is a rough idea of what certain types of submissions can receive.
-If your submission is just dapp code and a demo, you are eligible to earn up to $400 worth of XLM.
+If your submission is just dapp code and a demo, you are eligible to receive up to $400 worth of XLM.
 The award amount increases to up to $1,300 worth of XLM based on the accompanying content: from decent READMEs to published written tutorials on dev.to to video tutorials on YouTube.
 The more you include in your submission, the better!

 **Note:** SDF is under no obligation to make any awards if there are no eligible submissions or Eligible Individuals (as defined below), or if Eligible Individuals do not successfully complete the compliance and tax obligations set forth below.